In certain circumstances, catch all controls require a license for exporting or will totally prohibit a transaction.

 Embargoed countries include Cuba, Iran and Syria .
 Embargoes prohibit virtually ALL exports/imports and other transactions without a license or other US Government authorization.
 In certain rare cases, a license exception may be used to authorize a shipment to an embargoed country.
-For example, License Exception TMP authorizes certain news media exports to Cuba and certain humanitarian relief efforts in Sudan.
+For example, License Exception TMP authorizes certain news media exports to Cuba.

 In addition, certain countries are subject to targeted sanctions.
 North Korea is an example of a country having targeted sanctions.
 Targeted sanctions are prohibitions on trade in specified goods, technologies and services with specific organizations (including foreign governments) and persons.

 While most sanctions are administered by OFAC, BIS has jurisdiction over certain export prohibitions (via “embargo” regulations), as it is the case with exports to Syria6 .
 In other words, a license from BIS would be required to ship most items to Syria and other OFAC sanctioned countries, or could be prohibited.
 Economic sanctions and embargo programs are countryspecific and very detailed in the specific prohibitions.